-Certifications received from the supervisors of elections after the deadlines will not be accepted.
+Certifications received from the Supervisor of Elections after the deadline will not be accepted.

 Prior to the deadline, supervisors should check the candidate list for each candidate in the Division of Elections SOE Portal for whom petitions have been certified to the Division or the candidate list on the Division of Elections website.